#Eminem's Anti-#Trump Freestyle Rap Falls On POTUS' Deaf Ears -- Rapper Angry At That 'Motherf***er'!

 “From his endorsement of Bannon, support for the Klansmen, tiki torches in hand for the soldier that’s black and comes home from Iraq and is still told to go back to Africa, fork and a dagger, and this racist 94-year-old grandpa, who keeps ignoring our past, historical deplorable factors,” Em said in the rap diatribe.

 The recent video is the second time Eminem has attacked Trump using his platform and lyrical flow.
-Months ago, Big Sean dropped the song, “No Favors” and features Eminem who raps that “Trump is a “b*tch.”
+Months ago, Big Sean dropped the song,”No Favors” and features Eminem, who raps that “Trump is a “b*tch.”

 “I’m anti, can’t no government handle a commando.
 Your man don’t want it, Trump’s a b*tch.
 I’ll make his whole brand go under,” Eminem raps.